Justinmemphis/Justinmemphis.github.io/tracking.md

 - Summary - ************************************************************************ this is 72 characters

+6. 11/03/22: - AWS troubleshooting - S3 and Route 53 appear to be setup correctly; problem appears to be CloudFront

 5. 09/21/22:
  - Summary - add stack overflow profile link to bottom of page